DivanDesign/EvolutionCMS.snippets.ddGetFileInfo/README.md

 	* Default value: `'EnShort'`

 * `sizePrecision`
-	* Desctription: Количество цифр после запятой.
+	* Desctription: The number of decimal digits to round to.
 	* Valid values: `integer`
 	* Default value: `2`

 * `output`
-	* Desctription: Что нужно вернуть, если не задан шаблон `tpl`.
+	* Desctription: File information to output (if `tpl` is not set).
 	* Valid values:
 		* `'size'`
 		* `'extension'`